9 Advanced Spanish Podcasts That’ll Get You Fluent Faster

 A top quality resource, this podcast has been mentioned in both The New York Times and Lonely Planet.
 Each episode is available for download directly from the website.

-In this podcast from RTVE, the hosts deal with Spanish being a language without borders.
+In this podcast from RTVE’s Radio Exterior, the hosts deal with Spanish being a language without borders—a language spoken all over the world.

 They focus on current information about the Spanish language and Spanish literature as well as news, culture, awards and conferences.
 The podcast also provides listeners with numerous tips on how to express themselves better in Castilian Spanish.